-So, if you are an Android addict, you might be looking for a more suitable and user-friendly alternative.
+So, if you are an Android addict, you might be looking for an alternative that offers a mobile app, we get it!

-There are a number of great alternatives to OmniFocus, many of which offer similar features.
+There are a number of great alternatives to OmniFocus, many of which offer similar features like task listing.

 Some tools are a bit more basic and easier to grasp.
 Given that OmniFocus is a task management tool (no project planning and management functionality), there are also a number of tools that have a stronger capability set.